yjg30737/pyqt-folium-example/README.md

 This is not the static map viewer, this is basic client-server side web app.

-I will make a diagram to illustrate this well.

 ## Requirements
 * folium
 * QtWebEngineView